ayonious/deutsch-notizen/docs/prufung/B2/Wortschatz.md

 # J

-- jedenfalls: (at least), jedenfalls kommt es mir so vor (at least thats how I felt)
+- Jedenfalls: (at least), jedenfalls kommt es mir so vor (at least thats how I felt)

 # K